Texture Settings

 None | None | Keep the sprites as they are.
 Do not remove transparent pixels. |

-Trim | Trim | Removes the transparency around a sprite.
-The sprites appear to have their original size when using them.
+Trim | Trim | Removes the transparency around a sprite, but the sprite appears to have its original size when using it.
+The anchor point used for sprite placement does not change.
 This option might not be available in all frameworks. |

-Crop, keep position | CropKeepPos | Removes the transparency around a sprite.
-The sprites appear to have the smaller size when using them.
-The position in the original sprite is stored.
+Crop, keep position | CropKeepPos | Removes the transparency around a sprite, resulting in a smaller size when using it.
+The position in the original sprite is preserved, meaning its anchor point used for sprite placement remains unchanged.
 This option might not be available in all frameworks. |

-Crop, flush position | Crop | Removes the transparency around a sprite.
-The sprites appear to have the smaller size when using them.
-The position in the original sprite set to 0/0.
+Crop, flush position | Crop | Removes the transparency around a sprite, resulting in a smaller size when using it.
+The position in the original sprite set to 0/0, i.e. sprite placement changes depending of the amount of removed transparent border.
 The sprite appears in the sheet as if it never had any transparency. |

 Polygon | Polygon | Approximates the outline of the sprite using a polygon path.
 With this trim mode the polygon packer (see Algorithm selector) can pack the sprites even tighter than any rectangle-based packing algorithm.
 Based on the polygon outline a triangle mesh can be exported, your framework can use it to significantly reduce the number of transparent pixels which need to be processed. |